miguelfmc/miguelfmc.github.io/index.md

 Latest Projects
 ============

+### Subset Selection Methods for Linear Regression

+I recently implemented a simple but quite interesting method for subset selection in regression as a [scikit-learn compatible package](https://github.com/miguelfmc/sklearn-discretefirstorder).

+This work was inspired by one of my old grad school projects, in which I compared several statistical learning methods that aim to solve, either exactly or approximately, the best subset selection problem in linear regression.
+Here you can download the full [paper](https://github.com/miguelfmc/subset-selection/raw/master/MiguelFMC_Project_SubsetSelection.pdf) and here you may find my [original code](https://github.com/miguelfmc/subset-selection/).

 ### Bayesian Data Analysis Mini-Case Studies

 Recently, I have been learning the basics of Bayesian inference and I am creating a series of "explainers" to share what I believe are some of the key concepts in Bayesian stats in a visual way